ufuk-beceriklican/RussianRoulette/README.md

 This is a simple Russian Roulette game developed using JavaScript, Python, HTML, and CSS.
 The game features a spinning wheel and a joker system to add an extra layer of excitement.

+https://spindueltriggerbom-production.up.railway.app/ ->  You can visit the game's website using this link.

 Features

 Interactive spinning wheel mechanism